conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 A maintainer is responsible for maintaining the feedstock repository and packages as well as their future versions and has push access to the feedstock repositories of only the packages it maintains.
 You can learn more about the roles of a maintainer `here. <https://conda-forge.org/docs/maintainer/adding_pkgs.html#maintainer-role>`__

-The sections below provide detailed instructions on contributing packages to conda-forge.
+The sections below provide detailed instructions on contributing packages to ``conda-forge``.

 .. _creating_recipes: